clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 </figure>

+People with no job do are more likely to abstain from voting.
+In the north, Le Pen scores well where unemployment is high.

 <p style="text-align: center;">***</p>

-Finally, how about elevation ?
+Finally, how about **elevation** ?
 <figure>
 <img src="/images/french_elections/scatters/elevation_LePen.png" style="width: 100%;">
 </figure>